Boil Water Advisory – Safety and Water Use Tips

 It is not safe to use ice makers or unfiltered chilled water from a refrigerator dispenser.
 You can use the clothes washer as normal, and use the dishwasher on “Sanitize”.
 It is safe to flush the toilet.

-If you accidentally drink water during a boil water advisory, don't panic.
-Odds are that you will be fine.
+If you accidentally drink water during a boil water advisory, don’t panic.
+What’s done is done.
 Take some probiotics to boost your immune system, and be mindful of any unusual symptoms.
+Avoid ingesting any more contaminated water.

 How to Flush Your Dishwasher After a Boil Water Notice